RuchnoyPulemyotKalashnikova16/Shimmer-of-Eternal-Night/sen-AAR(demo)-eng.md

 **1973**: Britain joined EEC.

-**1973**: The Forth Arab–Israeli conflict began, the first oil crisis began.
+**1973**: The Forth Middle East War began, the first oil crisis began.

 **1975**: Valery Sablin, who is a political commissar of Soviet Navy, started the Second Russian October Revolution.
 The broadcast on *Storozhevoy* played successfully, but *Storozhevoy* was destroyed with missiles on Brezhnev's order when landing Leningrad.
 And small scale riot caused by broadcast in USSR were repressed cruelly.

 **1976**: Cultural Revolution was formally **ended** by the violent intervention of Liu-Deng capitalist roaders.
 Gang of Four dead in battle with capitalist roaders.
+CCP troops entered Northeast China for thorough investigation.

 **1978**: Liu Shaoqi dead.
 Deng Xiaoping actual control of China's political situation.
 Chinese economic reform **began**.
+The Chinese government suppressed the uprising in Northeast China.
+The three northeastern provinces had joint provincial autonomy.
+However, they were effectively blocked apart from other parts of China by the central government.

 **1979**: Mrs. Thatcher was elected Prime Minister of Britain, carrying out the first large-scale practice of objectivism in human history.
 The welfare state project of Britain was completely bankrupt.
 All industries are fully privatized.